 Once you transition from the Azure portal to the Microsoft 365 compliance center, we recommend that you take advantage of the built-in labeling in the latest Office apps on the web, Mac, iOS, and Android.
 On the Windows platform, we suggest you use our built-in labeling capabilities in Office ProPlus apps as well.
 However, if you are not on Office 365 ProPlus fully yet, or need certain advanced capabilities listed here, we recommend using the latest unified labeling client for Windows.

 We are continuously expanding the capabilities of Microsoft Information Protection, a ‘Leader’ in The Forrester Wave for Unstructured Data Security Platforms.
-MIP provides

-Learn more about the We are happy to share that there is now an easier way for you to try Microsoft compliance solutions directly in the Compliance Admin Center with a free trial.
+We are happy to share that there is now an easier way for you to try Microsoft compliance solutions directly in the Compliance Admin Center with a free trial.
 By enabling the trial in the Compliance center, you can quickly start using all capabilities of Microsoft Compliance, including Insider Risk Management, Records Management, Advanced Audit, Advanced eDiscovery, Communication Compliance, Microsoft Information Protection, Data Loss Prevention, and Compliance Manager.
 This trial is currently rolling out to tenants worldwide and you can learn more about it here.